saezlab/ShinyFootprintScores/inst/landingpage.md

 ***
 #### About
 This app allows interactive exploration of transcription factor (TF) and pathway activites of perturbation and disease experiments in mice and humans.
-As part of the publication [Transfer of regulatory knowledge from human to mouse for functional genomic analysis](https://www.biorxiv.org/content/10.1101/532739v1) we analyzed 454 single drug perturbation, 1451 single gene perturbation and 469 disease experiments
+As part of the publication <a href="https://www.biorxiv.org/content/10.1101/532739v1" target="_blank">Transfer of regulatory knowledge from human to mouse for functional genomic analysis</a> we analyzed 454 single drug perturbation, 1451 single gene perturbation and 469 disease experiments

 * We used the tool <a href="https://saezlab.github.io/progeny/" target="_blank">PROGENy</a> to infer the activity of 14 signaling pathways from gene expression data.
 PROGENy is based on consensus transcriptomic perturbation signatures we refer to as footprints of signaling pathways on gene expression.